 Construction started in March 1959, with an estimated cost of $7 million and estimated completion date of January 1963.

 When the project was completed, it had cost $103 million with 10 years of delay.

-Project Cost Management Knowledge Area helps with calculating cost of all the resources used on the project, figuring out the budget, and ways of keeping costs in check.
+Project Cost Management Knowledge Area helps with estimating cost of all the resources used on the project, figuring out the budget, and planning for ways of keeping costs in check.

 This knowledge area has 4 processes as below –

 This project management activity defines policies, procedures and suggests any specific tools and techniques that organizational policies would mandate, for creating and managing changes to cost baseline, in other words, planning to controlling project costs.

 Many projects have had to be cancelled due to cost overruns, and most of the times successfully completed projects end up costing more than the budget.
 Hence planning becomes one of the crucial activities of cost management.

 Many aspects of costing need to be considered while planning.
 For instance, for long term projects inflation needs to be taken into account along with forecasts of cost of raw materials, equipment, machinery, and other resources required for the project.

 Small things like reducing multiple rounds of reviews can reduce cost, but for each such decisions we need to look at the potential risks and costs associated with dealing with those risks should they occur.